Several words in the Puppet language are reserved. This means they:

 The names of classes and defined resource types can consist of one or more namespace segments.
 Each namespace segment must begin with a lowercase letter and can include:

-Namespace segments should match the following regular expression:
+In other words, namespace segments should match the following Ruby regular expression:

 The one exception is the top namespace, whose name is the empty string.